 - a.
-Any student in a University residence hall who does not comply with this policy will be referred to the student's head adviser.
-The head adviser may refer the student to the hall judiciary if deemed necessary. - Any other student will be referred to the Office of the Vice President for Student Affairs and Services. - c.
+Any student in a University residence hall who does not comply with this policy will be referred to the student's hall director.
+The staff member may refer the student to the hall judiciary if deemed necessary. - judiciary if deemed necessary.

+b.
+Any other student will be referred to the Office of the Vice President for Student Affairs and Services. - c.
 Any individual outside the University community who does not comply with this policy will be referred to the proper authorities.